UMAprotocol/UMIPs/UMIPs/umip-draft_alt_price_identifiers.md

 ### Technical Specifications

 #### AAVE/USD:
-  -  Price Identifier Name: AAVE/USD
+  -  Price Identifier Name: `AAVEUSD`
   -  Base Currency: AAVE
   -  Quote Currency: USD
-  -  Intended Collateral Currency: USDT
+  -  Intended Collateral Currency: USDC
   -  Collateral Decimals: 6
   -  Rounding: Round to nearest 6 decimal places (seventh decimal place digit >= 5 rounds up and < 5 rounds down)
   -  Does the value of this collateral currency match the standalone value of the listed quote currency?: YES
-  -  Is your collateral currency already approved to be used by AAVE financial contracts?: YES
+  -  Is your collateral currency already approved to be used by UMA financial contracts?: YES

 #### USD/AAVE:

-  -  Price Identifier Name: USD/AAVE
+  -  Price Identifier Name: `USDAAVE`
   -  Base Currency: USD
   -  Quote Currency: AAVE
   -  Intended Collateral Currency: AAVE
   -  Collateral Decimals: 18
   -  Rounding: Round to nearest 18 decimal places (nineteenth decimal place digit >= 5 rounds up and < 5 rounds down)
   -  Does the value of this collateral currency match the standalone value of the listed quote currency?: YES
-  -  Is your collateral currency already approved to be used by AAVE financial contracts?: In progress
+  -  Is your collateral currency already approved to be used by UMA financial contracts?: In progress

 ### Implementation